 The Queen's College curtain wall fronts The High Street and the Porters' Lodge was found built along the inside of it, immediately on the left on entering the main gate.
 It looked out across the lawned quadrangle through the stone arches.
 The canted end with a sliding glass hatch incorporated the steps as the descend to the High Street pavement and a busy bus stop.
 The lean-to building has been removed in order to restore the stone arcade to its full width as originally intended.
 It now leads to the new beautifully appointed Porters' Lodge behind glass doors in the corner of the quad.
-The Porter's facilities have been much improved - including The Pidge.
-We have retained an envelope containing the names of the last incumbants to have a named pigeon hole before the Porter's Lodge was demolished.
+The Porter's facilities have been much improved as has the wheelchair access to the college.
+No doubt this winter they will be warmer too!